Broomfield, Colorado: Economy

 In the 1990s, Broomfield and other area suburbs experienced tremendous economic growth, much of it focused in technology.

 The FlatIron Crossing mall is a large shopping and entertainment center, anchored by Dick's Sporting Goods, Macy's, and Forever 21.

-Crocs, Vail Resorts, MWH Global, Flatiron Construction, Webroot, Noodles & Company, Mrs. Fields, and Spatial Corp are headquartered in Broomfield.
+Crocs, Vail Resorts, MWH Global, Flatiron Dragados, Webroot, Noodles & Company, Mrs. Fields, and Spatial Corp are headquartered in Broomfield.

 Top employers

 According to Broomfield's 2023 Comprehensive Annual Financial Report, the top employers in the city are: